A Quantum Algorithmic Approach to Multiconfigurational Valence Bond Theory: Insights from Interpretable Circuit Design: Results

 \subsection{Linear BeH$_2$: transferring concepts from H$_4$ to a more complex system}

-In Ref.~\cite{kottmann2022molecular} the graph based construction was applied for a single circuit to prepare the wavefunction directly, while in this work we resorted to a divided approach where each graph corresponds to an individual circuit.
-In the previous section we have seen, that the divided approach here can achieve comparable accuracy in the wavefunctions.
+In Ref.~\citenum{kottmann2022molecular} the graph based construction was applied for a single circuit to prepare the wavefunction directly, while in this work we resorted to a divided approach where each graph corresponds to an individual circuit.
+In the previous section we have seen, that this approach can achieve comparable accuracy in the wavefunctions.
 So far, we resorted to simplified hydrogenic systems with a single spherical s-type orbital on each atom.
 With BeH$_2$/STO-6G(4,8) we add a model system with more complicated orbital structure (having s- and p-type orbitals on the central Be atom).
-This model system is the same as in~\cite{kottmann2022molecular} and has the same dimensions as H$_4$/STO-6G(4,8).
+This model system is the same as in Ref.~\citenum{kottmann2022molecular}, {with p$_x$ and p$_y$ removed and the lowest orbital from the Hartree-Fock method frozen with double occupancy (frozen-core),} and has the same dimensions as H$_4$/STO-6G(4,8).
 Through the graph description we can treat the BeH$_2$ now in the same way as the linear H$_4$.
-The two main graphs are illustrated in Fig.~\ref{fig:beh2_8q}, where one of them is interpreted as molecular and the other as atomic (see also Eq.~(25) in~\cite{kottmann2022molecular}).
+The two main graphs are illustrated in Fig.~\ref{fig:beh2_8q}, where one of them is interpreted as molecular and the other as atomic (see also Eq.~(25) in Ref.~\citenum{kottmann2022molecular}).
 In Fig.~\ref{fig:beh2_8q} we clearly see how the potential energy surface is divided into three domains: the first being the bonded domain (around bond distance $R=1.5$\AA), the second the dissociated domain ($R>3.0$\AA) both dominated by a single graph, while the third domain (around $R=2.6$\AA) requires both graphs for an accurate description.